-In order to interpret the magnitude of the estimated effects, note that a standard deviation is the distance between the middle of the class and ranking at the 84th percentile.
+In order to interpret the magnitude of the estimated effects, note that a standard deviation is the distance between the median student in the class and the 84th percentile.
 According to Allan and Fryer (2011), a student typically improves by about one standard deviation over the course of 1.4 academic school years, or 12.5 months.
-Therefore, an effect of $0.1\sigma$ translates into 1.25 months of schooling, and an effect of $0.2\sigma$ into 2.5 additional months.
-Thus, the estimated effects do not seem to be too large, as they don't imply more than a 3 months difference in schooling.
-However, it is hard to find evidence on educational programs that are associated with larger effects.
+Therefore, an effect of 0.1σ translates into 1.25 months of schooling, and an effect of 0.2σ into 2.5 additional months.